Ch4rm-Quark/JustDynaThings/src/main/resources/assets/justdynathings/guides/justdynathings/guide/solar_panels/eclipsealloy.md

 # Eclipse Alloy Solar Panel

-A solar panel that generate Forge Energy
+A solar panel that generates Forge Energy

 Default Max FE rate : **11520**

 **Default Conditions:**

-- More solar panels are near to other more will produce
+- Connects to other panels to produce more energy
-- High/Low Y-level will increase the multiplier , middle Y-level will decrease the multiplier
+- A High/Low Y-level will increase the multiplier , a middle Y-level will decrease the multiplier

 <BlockImage id="justdynathings:eclipse_alloy_solar_panel" scale="4.0"/>